unofficial-mirror/jiri/filesystem.md

  [root]/[project1]/<<files>>              # project files
  [root]/[project2]...
 ```
 The [root] and [projectN] directory names are picked by the user.
-The <<cls>> are named via jiri cl new, and the <<files>> are named as the user adds files and directories to their project.
+The &lt;&lt;cls>> are named via jiri cl new, and the &lt;&lt;files>> are named as the user adds files and directories to their project.
 All other names
 above have special meaning to the jiri tool, and cannot be changed; you must ensure your path names don't collide with these special names.

 To find the [root] directory, the jiri binary looks for the .jiri\_root directory, starting in the current working directory and walking up the directory chain.
 The search is terminated successfully when the